-On March 16, 2011, the current and former members of the Compensation Committee who are listed below, and each of whom is an Independent Director, reviewed and discussed the above Compensation Discussion and Analysis with the Company's management.
+The current and former members of the Compensation Committee who are listed below, and each of whom is an Independent Director, reviewed and discussed the above Compensation Discussion and Analysis with the Company's management.
 Based on the review and discussions, they recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement.